fs0ciety404/ToDoList/README.md

 1. Clone the repo to your computer or download the source code as a ZIP file
 2. Open the Xcode Project
 3. Select the target device or simulator
-4. Fare clic sul pulsante "Run" per avviare l'app
+4. Click the "Run" button to launch the app

 ## System requirements